British Rail Class 220: Technical details

-There is no coach B on the four-car class 220; it exists on the five-car Class 221 and is usually a coach which holds no reservations.
-This aids short-term fleet changes, for example if a Class 220 is running in a diagram that usually has a Class 221, then the loss of a coach will not affect the reservation system, as they will all still be allocated.

-CrossCountry has finished updating the interior layout of all its 220 and 221 sets.
-The interior renovation involved the removal of the shop from coach D and the conversion of the stowage area in coach F to a catering storage area where there is now a fridge, food storage, and a space for an on-board trolley to be stored.
-Bicycle storage has been moved to coach D where the shop was.
-It can now store three bicycles instead of four.
-The aim is to increase seating capacity, in line with its commitments to the franchise agreements, as well as to provide an at-seat trolley service for refreshments instead of a shop.
-Research had shown that the shop was not making as good a turnover as hoped because people prefer not to leave their seats to get refreshments; they feared either losing their seat or having their belongings stolen when away.

-Operations
+Current operations

 All units are owned by Beacon Rail, after they were purchased from Voyager Rail Leasing, a consortium of Lloyds Banking Group and Angel Trains.
 They are leased to the train operating companies; As of 2013, CrossCountry is the only operator of Class 220 units.

 Virgin CrossCountry was the sole operator of Class 220 Voyager trains when they were introduced in 2001.
 When the Cross Country Route franchise was transferred to Arriva CrossCountry in November 2007, most of the Voyager fleet was transferred with it, and by the end of 2007 CrossCountry was the sole operator of Class 220 units.